Testing Laboratories

 COMPETITIVE LANDSCAPE

 Demand is driven largely by industry and government spending on R&D to improve the efficiency of operations and develop new products and services.
 The profitability of individual companies depends on technical expertise and the ability to accurately predict project costs.
-Large labs have advantages in providing a larger breadth of service through multiple locations; some have strategic partnerships with major corporations.
+Large labs have advantages in providing a broader range of services through multiple locations; some have strategic partnerships with major corporations.
 Small labs compete effectively by specializing in particular types of service.
-The industry is labor-intensive: average revenue per worker is about $100,000.
+The US industry is fragmented: the 50 largest firms account for more than 45% of industry revenue.

 PRODUCTS, OPERATIONS & TECHNOLOGY